vrod237/bikesharing/README.md

-- What is the gender diversity of Des Moines?
+- What is the population of Des Moines?

-- How does it compare to the gender diversity of New York City?
+- How does its population compare to the population of New York City?

-- What effect does it have on possible business in Des Moines?
+- Does the population affect the number of people who will use the bike-sharing program?